 First and second fasting – fruits and juices only, I ate and drank as much as I wanted.

 Third and fourth fasting – fresh fruit juices only, and I drank as much as I wanted.

 Fifth and sixth fasting – water only, I only drank when I totally needed to, I held off drinking as much as I can.

 It was extremely helpful in conditioning my mind that on my 7th fast, I would be without food and water for as much as 36 hours, sun up to sun up.
 You break the fast with lemon salt water and bananas.
 After several trips to the loo, you’ll be as good as new and ready for a hearty break- fast (pun intended).
 And my 7th fast was successful, I was even surprised at myself how easy it was.
 It was merely will power in action.

 Later on, when I got used to it, I no longer felt hungry.
-The worst times would be fasting on a hot and humid day, and those times I want to just lie down and rest.
+The worst times would be fasting on a hot and humid day, and during those times I want to just lie down and rest.
 But most times, I go on with my daily routine, going to work, and on weekends even doing domestic duties such as laundry and cleaning.

 Since then, I’ve had an on and off relationship with fasting.
 But for the last few months, I’ve been fasting again religiously.
 I continue to fast because I’m aware of it’s many benefits, to my body, my mind, my spirit, and to Mother Earth.

 Life is a constant struggle, and I have seen that I am able to fully enjoy the simple pleasures of life because I knew how it is to really hunger, not just for food, but for nourishment for my soul.
 More importantly, it is the awareness of ‘no free lunch’ that I have gained.
 If we want something so much, we have to work for it.
 To keep the hunger for it alive, even if it takes a lot of sacrifice and giving up our comfort zone.